We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Keeping up with routine maintenance for your fireplace can save you from costly replacements, which can average around $6,750.
 To prevent such expensive issues, make it a habit to inspect and clean your fireplace annually before the colder months kick in.

-Check for cracks or deterioration and clan out ash and debris, which can block airflow and reduce efficiency.
+Check for cracks or deterioration and clean out ash and debris, which can block airflow and reduce efficiency.
 Also, you can examine the chimney for obstructions — like bird nests and built-up soot — that could pose fire hazards.

 Likewise, employing a professional chimney sweep every few years can ensure a thorough cleaning and inspection of hard-to-reach areas.
-These simple but effective maintenance steps enhance your fireplace’s performance and extend its life span.
+These simple but effective maintenance steps enhance your fireplace’s performance and extend its lifespan.
 It can help keep your home cozy and safe year after year.

 Tackling easy repairs — like patching small cracks or replacing bricks — in your fireplace can be straightforward if you follow the proper steps and prioritize safety.
 First, ensure the fireplace is completely cool and hasn’t been used for at least 24 hours.
 For small cracks, apply fireplace mortar using a caulking gun.
 Smooth it with a putty knife to ensure it blends seamlessly with the surrounding area.